+Is the American Stamp Act an equal tax on the country?

+I think not.

+Online Library of Liberty: The Works of Benjamin Franklin, Vol. IV Letters and Misc.
+Writings 1763-1768

+Why so?

-- Q. Is the American Stamp Act an equal tax on the country? - A. I think not. - Q. Why so? - A. The greatest part of the money must arise from lawsuits for the recovery of debts, and be paid by the lower sort of people, who were too poor easily to pay their debts.
-It is, therefore, a heavy tax on the poor, and a tax upon them for being poor. - Q. But will not this increase of expense be a means of lessening the number of lawsuits? - A. I think not; for as the costs all fall upon the debtor, and are to be paid by him, they would be no discouragement to the creditor to bring his action. - Q. Would it not have the effect of excessive usury? - A. Yes; as an oppression of the debtor. - Q. How many ships are there laden annually in North America with flax-seed for Ireland? - A. I cannot speak to the number of ships; but I know that in 1752 ten thousand hogsheads of flaxseed, each containing seven bushels, were exported from Philadelphia to Ireland.
+The greatest part of the money must arise from lawsuits for the recovery of debts, and be paid by the lower sort of people, who were too poor easily to pay their debts.
+It is, therefore, a heavy tax on the poor, and a tax upon them for being poor.

+But will not this increase of expense be a means of lessening the number of lawsuits?

+I think not; for as the costs all fall upon the debtor, and are to be paid by him, they would be no discouragement to the creditor to bring his action.

+Would it not have the effect of excessive usury?

+Yes; as an oppression of the debtor.

+How many ships are there laden annually in North America with flax-seed for Ireland?

+I cannot speak to the number of ships; but I know that in 1752 ten thousand hogsheads of flaxseed, each containing seven bushels, were exported from Philadelphia to Ireland.
 I suppose the quantity is greatly increased since that time, and it is understood that the exportation from New York is equal to that from Philadelphia.

-- Q. What becomes of the flax that grows with that flax-seed? - A. They manufacture some into coarse, and some into middling kind of linen. - Q. Are there any slitting-mills in America? - A. I think there are three; but I believe only one at present employed.
-I suppose they will all be set to work if the interruption of the trade continues. - Q. Are there any fulling-mills there? - A. A great many. - Q. Did you ever hear that a great quantity of stockings were contracted for, for the army, during the war, and manufactured in Philadelphia? - A. I have heard so. - Q. If the Stamp Act should be repealed, would not the Americans think they could oblige the Parliament to repeal every external tax law now in force? - A. It is hard to answer questions of what people at such a distance will think. - Q. But what do you imagine they will think were the motives of repealing the act? - A. I suppose they will think that it was repealed from a conviction of its inexpediency; and they will rely upon it, that, while the same inexpediency subsists, you will never attempt to make such another. - Q. What do you mean by its inexpediency?
+What becomes of the flax that grows with that flax-seed?

+They manufacture some into coarse, and some into middling kind of linen.

+Are there any slitting-mills in America?

+I think there are three; but I believe only one at present employed.
+I suppose they will all be set to work if the interruption of the trade continues.

+Are there any fulling-mills there?

+A great many.

+Did you ever hear that a great quantity of stockings were contracted for, for the army, during the war, and manufactured in Philadelphia?

+I have heard so.

+If the Stamp Act should be repealed, would not the Americans think they could oblige the Parliament to repeal every external tax law now in force?

+It is hard to answer questions of what people at such a distance will think.

+But what do you imagine they will think were the motives of repealing the act?

+I suppose they will think that it was repealed from a conviction of its inexpediency; and they will rely upon it, that, while the same inexpediency subsists, you will never attempt to make such another.

+What do you mean by its inexpediency?